 Flanking these elegant animals are graceful giraffes, energetic antelopes, buffalos, zebras, hippos, warthogs, and many other herbivores.
-A high concentration of predators abounds in Maasai Mara National Reserve!
+A high concentration of predators abounds in Maasai Mara National Reserve.
 Lions, leopards, cheetahs, and other powerful hunters thrive on resident prey animals year-round, and the wildebeest migration brings a greater bounty to the plains.

 Laikipia in northern Kenya offers you the second-highest density of wildlife in Kenya safaris, including the Big 5 – elephants, buffaloes, rhinos, lions, and leopards.
-In Samburu National Reserve, you are introduced to the “Samburu Special Five ” – Somali ostriches, gravy zebras, reticulated giraffes, Beisa Oryx, and gerenuks.
+In Samburu National Reserve, you are introduced to the “Samburu Special Five ”.
+The Somali ostriches, gravy zebras, reticulated giraffes, Beisa Oryx, and gerenuks.
 Maleness lions, hyenas, and cheetahs elegantly stalk their prey of gazelles, elands, impalas, and other small creatures from the cover of tall grasses in Tsavo East and West National Parks.

-Thrills await at the Masai Mara National Reserve and its private Mara Conservancies, one of Kenya’s premier wilderness holiday destinations!
+Thrills await at the Masai Mara National Reserve and its private Mara Conservancies, one of Kenya’s premier wilderness holiday destinations.
 The Great Mass Migration enters the reserve from July to October.
 As more than a million wildebeest and thousands of zebra, eland, and gazelle roam the landscape, the peaceful plains of the savanna transform into a roaring hub of activity.

-Adventure in the Southern Part of Kenya
+Wildlife Adventure Safaris in the Southern Part of Kenya

 Further south, the stealthy predators of Amboseli National Park make the prey nervous.
 A mother elephant moves her open ears forward and, without warning, emits an almost deafening bang from her trunk.
 The other elephants in the family stop all activity and gather around the calves.

-As the clouds clear the mountain at midday, raise your camera to capture a spectacular scene: the gentle and loving giants against a backdrop of the snow-capped peaks of Mount Kilimanjaro within the borders of Tanzania. mammals are not the only endangered species in Kenya!
-You will have the chance to see rare feathered species such as the Martial Eagle, Southern Bald Owl, Palm Nut Vulture, Tana River Cisticola, Yellow-billed Maggot Hacker, Hinde’s Babbler, Williams Skylark, and many more.
+As the clouds clear the mountain at midday, raise your camera to capture a spectacular scene.
+The gentle and loving giants against a backdrop of the snow-capped peaks of Mount Kilimanjaro within the borders of Tanzania.
+Mammals are not the only endangered species in Kenya.
 Hundreds of bird species have been recorded in Kenya’s lakes, making them a desirable destination for birding safaris in Kenya.